jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 ![Title Note Property Panel](../img/title-note.png)

-After entering the text, "A great title note", this resource template generates a RDF graph using a relative URI as seen here when the user clicks the **Preview RDF** button:
+After entering the text, "A great title note", this resource template generates a RDF graph using a relative URI as seen here (when the user clicks the **Preview RDF** button):

 ![Preview RDF for Title Note](../img/title-note-rdf-preview.png)

-Other attributes for the property include *mandatory* set to true if the property is required, *repeatable* if the property can be duplicated.
-Early In the development of Sinopia, the decision was to limit and simplify what values are supported in the *type* property, with the simplest being `literal` with the others being `lookup`, `list`, and `resource`.
+Other attributes for the property include *mandatory* set to true if the property is required, and *repeatable* if the property can be duplicated.
+Early in the development of Sinopia, the decision was to limit and simplify what values are supported in the *type* property, with the simplest being `literal`, and the others being `lookup`, `list`, and `resource`.
 The `literal` property are for string values that are entered by the user, while the `list` and `lookup` types references typeahead components for searching and linking external entities and values in the user interface.
-The *valueConstraint* attribute contains a number of sub-attributes like *defaults*, as list of one or more values that are used to pre-populate the values in the input fields.
+The *valueConstraint* attribute contains a number of sub-attributes like *defaults*, as a list of one or more values that are used to pre-populate the values in the input fields.

 The `resource` type is more complicated in that it references another Resource Template through the